-Start, Stop & Reset control via the digital inputs on the front of the Auxiliary Master Module (see Figure 11-3) is deemed "Remote Control."
+Start, Stop & Reset control via the digital inputs on the front of the Auxiliary Master Module (see Figure 11-3: Customer Terminals for Remote Control and Monitoring of PCS100 AVC-40) is deemed "Remote Control."

-Control Method When the Start input closes (terminals 12 & 13) the PCS100 AVC-40 will start (Online) in approx. 1 sec.
-Start Stop When the Stop/Reset input opens (terminals 14 & 16) the PCS100 AVC-40 will transition to stop (static bypass) in approx. 1sec.
+Control Method Start When the Start input closes (terminals 12 & 13) the PCS100 AVC-40 will start (Online) in approx. 1 sec.
+Stop When the Stop/Reset input opens (terminals 14 & 16) the PCS100 AVC-40 will transition to stop (static bypass) in approx. 1 sec.
 The stop always has priority over the start.
 Reset When the Stop/Reset input transitions from open to close the PCS100 AVC-40 will reset when a fault condition exists if the cause of the fault has been cleared.

-Table 7-1: Remote Start/Stop control
+Table 7-1: Remote Start/Stop control.